octue/generate-pull-request-description/README.md

 [Conventional Commit messages](https://www.conventionalcommits.org/en/v1.0.0/) on a branch.
 These descriptions can be used with other GitHub actions to automate release notes.

-**Features**
+**Features summary**
 - Automatic breaking change highlighting and upgrade instructions
 - Automatic categorisation of all commit messages in the pull request branch
-- Choosing which part of the description to generate, enabling descriptions containing a generated section alongside static/developer-written sections
+- Choosing which part of the description to generate, enabling descriptions containing a generated section alongside static/user-written sections
 - Easy skipping of description updating when you're ready to fine-tune and edit the description

-## GitHub action
+## Usage
-The action can be used as a step in a GitHub workflow alongside the [`riskledger/update-pr-description`](https://github.com/riskledger/update-pr-description) action to dynamically update your pull request description commit by commit:
+Add the action to pull request workflows alongside the [`riskledger/update-pr-description`](https://github.com/riskledger/update-pr-description) action to dynamically update the description each time you push:

 ```yaml
 steps: